azmainadel/azmainadel.github.io/_posts/2018-05-09-four-lessons-after-eleven-years-in-silicon-valley.md

 ---
-title: 4 Lessons After 11 Years in Silicon Valley
+title: (THIS IS A TEMPLATE) 4 Lessons After 11 Years in Silicon Valley
 tags:
 style: fill
 color: success